localz/Spotz3-Android-SDK/README.md

         </receiver>

   4. Initialize the SDK by providing your application ID and client key (as shown on Spotz console):

+    4.1.You can provide optional spot tags and attributes to limit the spots you are interested in:

+        Spotz.getInstance().setSpotTags(tags); // SDK will only request spots with matching tags

+        Spotz.getInstance().setSpotAttributes(spotAttributes); // SDK will only request spots with matching attributes

+    4.2.Initialize the SDK

         Spotz.getInstance().initialize(context, // Your context
-                "your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here null,
+                "your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here new InitializationListenerAdapter() {
-                null,
-                new InitializationListenerAdapter() {
                     @Override
                     public void onInitialized() {
                         // Now that we're initialized, we can start scanning for Spotz here }
-                }
-        );
+                },
+                true    // you can set this flag to 'true' and the SDK will start scanning automatically after initialisation );

-The SDK will communicate with Spotz server, authenticate, and register device.
-Then it will download the spotz that you registered on the [Spotz console](http://spotz.localz.com).
-If you ever change spotz details, you will need to call this method again.
+The SDK will communicate with a Spotz server, authenticate, and register a device.
+Then it will download spots that you registered on the [Spotz console](https://spotz.localz.io).
+The SDK will handle any changes you've made to your server configuration.

 Your project is now ready to start using the Spotz SDK!